dvarshith/aws-face-recognition/README.md

 1. **AWS Account**
    - S3, EC2, Lambda, SQS, IAM permissions.
 2. **Java 17** & **Maven**
-   - If you’re running the Spring Boot or other Java-based code.
+   - For running Spring Boot or other Java-based code.
 3. **Python 3.8+**
    - Required for the face-recognition scripts, ffmpeg steps, etc.
-4. **(Optional) Docker**
+4. **Docker**
-   - If building container images for Lambda.
+   - For building container images for Lambda.